SCDOT wants public input on largest project in state history - South Carolina Radio Network

 “We have a lot of ways for people to engage with the project and tell us their thoughts,” Klauk said.
 “We really encourage that.”

-The meeting is Wednesday from 11 a.m. – 7 p.m. in a drop-in format.
-People can participate in public hearings at 12:30, 3 p.m. and 6 p.m. at Columbia Conference Center on 169 Laurelhurst Avenue, Columbia, SC 29210.
-People may also submit their comments by mail, email or phone.
+The meeting is Wednesday from 11 a.m.-7 p.m. in a drop-in format.
+People can participate in public hearings at 12:30, 3 p.m. and 6 p.m. at Columbia Conference Center on 169 Laurelhurst Avenue in Columbia.
+Those interested may also submit their comments by mail, email or phone.
 Click here for information regarding submitting comments.
 Comments are accepted through September 17.

 “Everything that’s going to be at the public meeting is going to be online, so that includes a map of the proposed solution.
 It includes the entire draft environmental impact statement and many other things,” Klauk said.